-- 12.1.
-Where the hearing manager, with HR support, is satisfied that there is objective evidence to support the allegation that bullying, harassment or victimisation has taken place, outcomes of the investigation will include, either: - A request for resolution will be made to the Multi-Disciplinary panel to decide whether a disciplinary hearing in-line with the Trusts Disciplinary Policy is required. - A decision to deal with the matter informally because it is not sufficiently serious to warrant formal disciplinary action or where it is recommended that support and learning are appropriate actions to be put in place.
+- A decision to deal with the matter informally because it is not sufficiently serious to warrant formal disciplinary action or where it is recommended that support and learning are appropriate actions to be put in place.
 This could include an apology, reassurance of no repeated behaviours, reflection of personal learning, guidance, training, or wellbeing support as appropriate.
 Learning or actions recommended as part of the findings should be documented on an Action Plan. - 12.3.
 Where the investigation concludes that the complaint is not upheld due to lack of evidence, no further action is appropriate.
 The expectation would be that colleagues will remain in or return to their substantive position/area. - 12.4.
 Both parties will be informed of the outcome of the investigation with a summary of the findings, verbally and in writing at a feedback meeting.
 The full findings of the formal investigation will only be shared with the complainant should there be a case to be heard at a formal disciplinary hearing. - 12.5.
 The complainant will have the right to appeal against the outcome of the formal investigation in accordance with the appeal process set out in the Grievance Policy.
 There will be no further right to appeal. - 12.6.
 In all cases (whether or not a complaint has been substantiated) facilitated conversation or mediation may be suggested, if appropriate.
-Where it has become apparent from the investigation that poor standards of behaviour have become the norm within the workplace, it may be necessary to re-affirm standards more broadly for example, within a unit through team briefing or training for example.
+Where it has become apparent from the investigation that poor standards of behaviour have become the norm within the workplace, it may be necessary to reaffirm standards more broadly for example, within a unit through team briefing or training for example.
 The Human Resources Team will be able to help further in these situations.